wences-sanchez/Knowledge-Base/pages/Docker, Dockerfile and Docker-Compose.md

 			- The main difference is that the processes run on the **OS**
 			- There are not logs inside the containers but their own logs and stuff.
 				- Containers **immutable**
-			- We use containers because they are isolated copies of the server environments (without any config )
+			- We use containers because they are isolated copies of the server environments (without any local config stuff).
+	-